National Science Foundation.

 FOR FURTHER INFORMATION CONTACT:

 Antarctic Waste Regulations in 45 CFR part 671 require U.S. citizens, corporations, or other entities to obtain a permit for the use or release of designated pollutants in Antarctica and for the release of any waste in the Antarctic.
 NSF has received a permit application under this regulation for USAP activities in Antarctica.
-The permit applicant is: Lockheed Martin, 7400 South Tucson Way, Centennial, CO 80112.
+The permit applicant is: Raytheon Polar Services Company, 7400 South Tucson Way, Centennial, CO 80112.

 Nadene G. Kennedy,